-This manual contains a distillation of a four-week course developed by the Regulatory Assistance Project for USAID, Office of Energy, Environment and Technology.
+This manual contains a distillation of material developed by the Regulatory Assistance Project for use in teaching a the full range of issues needed for a restructured electric utility industry.
 The evolving nature of electric utility industry restructuring and regulation mean that much of the manual will be in constant need of refinement and updating.
 There are many lessons being learned around the world.
 Learning and applying the lessons creatively to the situation in any given country will assure that reforms serve the widely held goals of an efficient, fair, and environmentally sustainable electricity sector.